cargo-generate/cargo-generate/guide/src/library-usage.md

 cargo run
 ```

-You will end up with a freshly generated `my-project/` in the current
+This creates a `my-project/` directory in the current folder, the same result
-directory, exactly as if you had invoked `cargo generate` yourself.
+you would get from running `cargo generate` on the command line.

 [ex]: https://github.com/cargo-generate/cargo-generate/tree/main/examples/how-to-use-cargo-gen-as-library
 [`GenerateArgs`]: https://docs.rs/cargo-generate/latest/cargo_generate/struct.GenerateArgs.html